+Subclass of: E5 Event

-- E8 Acquisition
+Superclass of: E8 Acquisition

-- E9 Move
+E9 Move

-- E10 Transfer of Custody
+E10 Transfer of Custody

-- E11 Modification
+E11 Modification

-- E13 Attribute Assignment
+E13 Attribute Assignment

-- E65 Creation
+E65 Creation

-- E66 Formation
+E66 Formation

-- E85 Joining
+E85 Joining

-- E86 Leaving
+E86 Leaving

+E87 Curation Activity

+Saama matai This class commisses extings intentionally comind out he instances of F20 Actor that result in

-This class comprises actions intentionally carried out by instances of E39 Actor that result in changes of state in the cultural, social, or physical systems documented.
+Scope note: This class comprises actions intentionally carried out by instances of E39 Actor that result in changes of state in the cultural casial or physical systems documented

+changes of state in the cultural, social, or physical systems documented.

-This notion includes complex, composite and long-lasting actions such as the building of a settlement or a war, as well as simple, short-lived actions such as the opening of a door.
+This notion includes complex, composite and long-lasting actions such as the building of a

+settlement or a war, as well as simple, short-lived actions such as the opening of a door.

+Examples:

-- the Battle of Stalingrad
+the Battle of Stalingrad

-- the Yalta Conference
+the Yalta Conference

-- my birthday celebration 28-6-1995
+my birthday celebration 28-6-1995

-- the writing of "Faust" by Goethe (E65)
+the writing of "Faust" by Goethe (E65)

-- the formation of the Bauhaus 1919 (E66)
+the formation of the Bauhaus 1919 (E66)

-''' P14 carried out by (performed): E39 Actor (P14.1 in the role of: E55 Type) P15 was influenced by (influenced): E1 CRM Entity P16 used specific object (was used for): E70 Thing (P16.1 mode of use: E55 Type) P17 was motivated by (motivated): E1 CRM Entity P19 was intended use of (was made for): E71 Man-Made Thing (P19.1 mode of use: E55 Type) P20 had specific purpose (was purpose of): E7 Activity P21 had general purpose (was purpose of): E55 Type P32 used general technique (was technique of): E55 Type P33 used specific technique (was used by): E29 Design or Procedure P125 used object of type (was type of object used in): E55 Type '''
+calling the place identified by TGN '7017998' 'Quyunjig' by the people of Iraq

+Properties:

+P14 carried out by (performed): E39 Actor

+(P14.1 in the role of: $\underline{E55}$ Type)

+P15 was influenced by (influenced): E1 CRM Entity

+P16 used specific object (was used for): E70 Thing

+(P16.1 mode of use: E55 Type)

+P17 was motivated by (motivated): E1 CRM Entity

+P19 was intended use of (was made for): E71 Man-Made Thing

+(P19.1 mode of use: $\underline{E55}$ Type)

+P20 had specific purpose (was purpose of): E5 Event

+P21 had general purpose (was purpose of): E55 Type

+P32 used general technique (was technique of): E55 Type

+P33 used specific technique (was used by): E29 Design or Procedure

+P125 used object of type (was type of object used in): E55 Type

-P134 continued (was continued by): E7 Activity
+P134 continued (was continued by): $\underline{E7}$ Activity